smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 SQL Server offers Change Tracking as a lightweight solution for tracking DML changes (inserts, updates, deletes) to user tables in a database.

-Tables enabled for change tracking are not represented in the `sys.sql_expression_dependencies` table.
+Tables enabled for change tracking are not represented in the `sys.sql_expression_dependencies` view.

 ```sql
 USE foo;